This article lists the support available in Sheffield to help young people with disabilities and health conditions to find and keep a job.

 Jobcentre Plus have School Advisors who work with young people aged 12-18 years to develop their employability skills.
 Their aim is to support the effective transition from school into work, training or further study.
 The service is led by demand from schools and can help with things like CVs, applications, interview techniques, work experience placements, understanding routes into traineeships and apprenticeships.
 Sessions are delivered through assemblies, group sessions or on a one-to-one basis.
 They are happy to talk to parents too!

-Sheffield College and Sheaf Training offer Supported Internship courses for young people with EHC plans.
+Sheffield College offers Supported Internship courses for young people with EHC plans.
 These courses primarily consist of work placements with local employers, but also offer the chance to study for relevant qualifications, as well as English and Maths.
 Wherever possible, students are supported to move into paid employment at the end of the programme.

 Jobcentres can help young people with SEND aged 18 and over to find a job, gain new skills, get information about disability-friendly employers, and discuss other support available.
-They can refer the young person to a specialist work psychologist, if appropriate, or carry out an 'employment assessment' of their skills and experience and what kind of roles they are interested in.
+They can refer the young person to a DEA – disability specialist advisor or a specialist work psychologist, if appropriate, or carry out an 'employment assessment' of their skills and experience and what kind of roles they are interested in.

 The government have also published guidance on their website: Help and support for young disabled people to find and stay in work.

 The Department for Work and Pensions (DWP) provides a programme of intensive support for all 18 to 21 year olds making a new claim to Universal Credit.
 This is known as the Youth Obligation Support Programme.
 There is more advice on the Gov.UK website: Support for 18 to 21 year olds claiming Universal Credit.